 The Institutional Report is a 50-75 page document addressing the eight components outlined in the table below.
-It is submitted to WSCUC 10-12 weeks before the Offsite Review.
+UC Merced's report was submitted to WSCUC on July 25, 2017.
 A detailed description of each component is provided in this excerpt from the Handbook on the page(s) noted in the table below.

 |Report Component (Essays)||PDF Page Number|